mikolmogorov/Ragout/docs/USAGE.md

 ###Parameters description:

-Each parameter could be "global" or "local" (for a particular genome).
+Each parameter could be "global" (related to the run) or "local" (for a particular genome).
 Global parameters start from dot:

     .global_param_name = value